-Neal Weisman: Possessing over twenty years of experience in film and television production, Weisman servers as co-chair of the producing school.
+Neal Weisman: Possessing over twenty years of experience in film and television production, Weisman serves as co-chair of the producing school.
 Some of his noteworthy production credits include The Politician's Wife, which was the winner of BAFTA and International Emmy Awards for Best Drama Serial, Oliver Stone's Talk Radio, and True Stories.
 He also served as the Vice President of the Edward Pressman Film Corporation where he was associated with such films as Wall Street, Reversal of Fortune, and Blue Steel.

 Nick Yellen: Nick is the President of NYCA, a NYC based literary agency representing screenwriters, playwrights, TV writers, novelists, and directors in the sale and licensing of their work.
 Previously Nick founded Edwards-Yellen Entertainment, a literary management/film and television production company based in Los Angeles.
 While there the company had a two-picture production deal with ABC-TV producing I Know What You Did with Rosanna Arquette.
 They also produced the VH1 TV movie Out of Sync and Retribution for the SAT1 cable network.
 Nick also produced the James Franco-starring feature If Tomorrow Comes.
 The company had development deals with many of the major networks and studios including ABC, Hearst Entertainment, VH1, Phoenix Pictures, Edward R. Pressman, Warner Bros., Alan Landsberg Productions, The David Wolper Organization, Lifetime Network, All Girl Productions, and Wilshire Court.
 Prior to this Nick worked on the movies Intent for Columbia Tri-Star Home Video and Bikini Carwash 2 for Imperial Entertainment.
 Nick also helped produce the musicals Lucky in the Rain for the Goodspeed Opera House and Say Yes at the Berkshire Theatre Festival.